 In Kanae’s story, what I find the most interesting is actually Kageaki’s relationship with the concepts of sin and punishment – let’s just say that his fascination with Kanae ties into this, and results in the route really going in a different direction compared to what you’d normally expect from a story utilizing this theme.
 I guess that’s the best way I can describe it without actually spoiling the contents of the route, lol.
 As for Ichijou, I absolutely adore her route and the way the VN tackles her personal development.
 She’s a character who abhors injustice to the point of viewing it as a disease to be exterminated, and strives to always do what she feels is right: to help the downtrodden, to stand up against tyranny even in the face of overwhelming odds, and to live her life righteously, 真っ直ぐに.
 Which is admirable, and even Kageaki finds it enviable, something worth cherishing.
 However, it soon becomes apparent that the age-old saying is true, and that the road to hell is indeed paved with good intentions.
 I also love the metaphor with her always getting lost due to her terrible sense of directions, and how she’s told to always keep going in a straight line (真っ直ぐ), just like her name implies: the final scene of her route’s epilogue is frankly one of the most beautifully executed scenes in the VN, in my opinion.

 So, after everything you’ve just read, you could rightfully ask the question: if Muramasa is so incredible, why doesn’t it get more recognition in the western VN scene?
 Well… the unfortunate state of affairs is that it doesn’t currently have an English version.
+(Update: It does now!)
 The game has been given excellent ratings – both on VNDB and EGS – by most people who’ve completed it and you’ll rarely find anyone who doesn’t talk about it in superlatives, but it’s also an immensely long read that can take anywhere between 60 to 80 hours to finish.
 It’s so worth it, though.
 I’ll have to repeat myself here a bit, but try to imagine Muramasa as a VN somewhat similar in tone to Hanachirasu, but with everything cranked up to 11 and expanded upon in mind-blowing ways.
 And now imagine that on an epic scale and with a cast so large and colorful you could fill up three other separate VNs with them.
 If Hanachirasu was a rough diamond, Muramasa is the complete necklace, adorned with perfectly chiseled jewels.
 If there was a literature class dedicated to VNs, this would top the reading list.